WSJ: Veteran air-traffic controller speaks out about staffing and tech problems amid blackouts and delays at Newark airport

 “It’s like playing 3-D chess at 250 miles an hour,” Jonathan Stewart told the Wall Street Journal in a recent interview.
 “Like anything else, you’re going to have a breaking point.”

-Stewart supervises the Philadelphia Terminal Radar Approach Control (TRACON) facility that handles flights headed to or from the busy airport, which in recent weeks has been plagued with flight delays and cancellations fueled by runway construction, congestion and air traffic control staffing shortages.
+Stewart supervises the Philadelphia Terminal Radar Approach Control (TRACON) facility that handles flights headed to or from the busy airport.
+A meeting of airline and FAA officials is underway Friday to discuss reducing the number of flights at Newark following recent weeks’ flight delays and cancellations fueled by runway construction, congestion and air traffic control staffing shortages.

-It’s also the same facility that experienced blackouts on April 28 and May 9 that involved losing radar and screens going blank.
+The same TRACON facility also experienced blackouts on April 28 and May 9 that involved losing radar and screens going blank.

-Stewart is among multiple traffic controllers on trauma leave, including some who were shaken by the blackouts, which left them unable to talk to planes or see where they were located.
+Stewart is among several traffic controllers on trauma leave, including some who were shaken by the blackouts, which left them unable to talk to planes or see where they were located.

 “I don’t want to be responsible for killing 400 people,” he told the Journal.